-Туре Measure Outcome Absolute Each year, 75 percent of all tested students enrolled in at least their second year will perform at proficiency on the New Achieved Absolute York State examination.
-Acineveu Each year, the percent of all tested students enrolled in at Comparative least their second year and performing at proficiency on the N/A Comparative state exam will be greater than that of all students in the IV/A same tested grades in the local school district.
+Type Measure Outcome Each year, 75 percent of all tested students enrolled in at Absolute least their second year will perform at proficiency on the New Achieved York State examination.
+Each year, the percent of all tested students enrolled in at Comporativo least their second year and performing at proficiency on the NI/A Comparative state exam will be greater than that of all students in the N/A same tested grades in the local school district.

-Efforts at ICAHN 5 will continue to ensure students are provided with available resources such as the TA program, afterschool and the Saturday Academy Program and their instruction is aligned with the NYS standards.
+Efforts at ICAHN 7 will continue to ensure that our students are provided with available resources such as the TA program, afterschool and the Saturday Academy Program and their instruction is aligned with the NYS standards.